akonwi/ard/language-spec.md

-# Kon Language Specification
+# Ard Language Specification

-Kon is a modern, statically-typed programming language designed for clarity, safety, and expressiveness.
+Ard is a modern, statically-typed programming language designed for clarity, safety, and ease.
 It combines features from JavaScript, Swift, and Go while introducing its own unique characteristics.

 ## 1. Basic Syntax

-Kon uses a clean, expressive syntax designed for readability and ease of use.
+Ard uses a clean, expressive syntax designed for readability and ease of use.
 Note: trying to follow Go's philosophy for readablity left to right, rather than usual Spiraling in C based syntax.

 ### Built-in types